-Corporate Governance Principles: Our expectations of India publiclylisted companies
+Corporate Governance Principles: Our expectations of China and Hong Kong publicly-listed companies

 INTRODUCTION

 EOS at Federated Hermes is a stewardship service provider representing a broad range of long-term institutional investors.
 EOS clients seek to be active stewards of their beneficiaries' assets by being active owners of shares or debt of the companies in which they invest.
 EOS engages with our clients' investee companies around the world to promote long-term, sustainable returns to investors, their beneficiaries, and other stakeholders.